the Cornwall School Games

 A local inter-school competition is a sporting activity taking place between schools from the same area – either as a one-off fixture or as part of a league.
 These competitions may act as qualifiers for county finals or can be run as developmental competitions or festival events to meet the needs of a local area.

-A county final is a showcase event held either as the culmination of a series of local inter-school competitions or as open entry events, with invitations made by the Local Organising Committee (LOC).
+A county final is a showcase event held either as the culmination of a series of local inter-school competitions.

-The CSG, which were piloted in 2011 in Cornwall, saw more 1,000 students from 32 schools compete in a number of sporting events, the CSG now takes place in all counties across the country.
+The School Games, which were piloted in 2011 in Cornwall, saw more 1,000 students from 32 schools compete in a number of sporting events, the School Games now takes place in all counties across the country.

-The CSG continues to grow each year here in Cornwall with approximately 20,000 Cornish primary and secondary students from 200 Cornish schools being part of the Cornwall School Games each year.
+The Cornwall School Games (CSG) continues to grow each year here in Cornwall with approximately 20,000 Cornish primary and secondary students from 200 Cornish schools being part of the Cornwall School Games each year.

 The School Games Mark is a Government led award scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Registered schools can apply annually through a short application form which will be marked by their local School Games Organiser (SGO).
 Their application will be graded as either bronze, silver, or gold.
 Those schools which consistently achieve the gold award will also be offered the opportunity to upgrade this to platinum.